Marmaray Tunnel: Engineering

 The undersea section of the Marmaray tunnel is the deepest immersed tube tunnel in the world, with its deepest point being 60 m below sea level.
 This section of the tunnel is 1387 m long and consists of 11 sections lowered via barges on the Bosporus.
 Eight of these sections have a length of 135 m, two of them have a length of 98.5 m and one with a length of 100 m.
-These immersed tube tunnels are connected via bored-tunnels on both sides.
+These immersed tube tunnels are connected via bored tunnels on both sides.

 Before the tunnel sections were lowered, a portion of the ground underneath the Bosporus needed to be strengthened.
 This was done by lowering concrete columns 4 to 10 meters long which stabilized the area.
-The tunnels were assembled on dry-docks in Tuzla and tested off Büyükada.
+The tunnels were assembled on dry docks in Tuzla and tested off Büyükada.
 After testing, they were dragged by tugboats to their positions at the southern end of the Bosporus.

-Once the tunnels were lowered into place, they were covered with fill, de-watered and sealed.
+Once the tunnels were lowered into place, they were covered with fill, dewatered and sealed.

 Tunnel boring machines (TBMs) were used to drill the tunnels under land.
 The under land section of the tunnel consists of two tube tunnels, each with a single track.
 Walkways are present within each tube.